 Gallopalooza.
 A celebration of artistry and community.

-As you drive or stroll around town, you will inevitably spy a spectacularly painted horse statue standing regally in front of a local business.
-And chances are, you'll see more than one.
+As you drive or stroll around town, you will inevitably spy a spectacularly painted horse statue standing regally in front of a local business or home.
+And chances are you'll see more than one.
 Each one is unique.
 Each one has a story behind it.
 And each one has a common thread – Gallopalooza.

-This civic pride initiative began as a way to beautify the streets, encourage tourism and local exploration, showcase local artists and generate civic pride.
-While many people think Gallopalooza is an annual event, it really only occurs once every five years.
-The first time, in 2004, raised over $740,000 to support Brightside and other charities.
-Our 2009 herd, raised more than $350,000 for beautification projects.
+This civic pride initiative began as a way to beautify the streets, encourage local exploration, increase tourism, showcase local artists and generate civic pride.
+While many people think Gallopalooza is an annual event, it has really only happened twice.
+The first time, in 2004 it raised nearly $750,000 to support Brightside and 150 other charities.
+The second was in 2009.
+That herd raised nearly $375,000 for beautification projects.

-To see pictures of the horses in progress, visit our photo gallery.
-To see the finished horses, visit our horse showcase.
+To see pictures of the statues in progress, visit our Facebook photo gallery.

 Gallopalooza.
 From start to finish.

-- Businesses or individuals agree to sponsor a horse (with various levels of sponsorships)
+- Businesses or individuals agree to sponsor a statue (with various levels of sponsorships).

-- Sponsor and artist work together to customize horse
+- Sponsors and artists work together to customize statues.

-- Sponsors have option to purchase their horse or put it up for auction
+- Sponsors have option to purchase their statues or put them up for auction.